-In addition to PIP (Personal Injury Protection), PDL (Property Damage Liability), and BIL (Bodily Injury Liability) insurance coverage, Florida auto insurance companies will also offer optional coverages such as collision, comprehensive, and uninsured and underinsured motorists coverage.
+In addition to PIP (Personal Injury Protection), PDL (Property Damage Liability), and BIL (Bodily Injury Liability) insurance coverage, Florida auto insurance companies offer optional coverages such as Collision, Comprehensive, and Uninsured Motorist Coverage.

-The insurance rate you are given is based on many factors including your driving record, your age, where you live, and the kind of car you drive.
-If you drivers license is in good status you will be eligible for better rates and if you live in a busy the city your insurance rates will be higher than smaller, less congested towns.
+The insurance rates are based on many factors including your driving record, your age, where you live, and the kind of car you drive.
+If your drivers license is in good status you will be eligible for better rates and if you live in a busy city your insurance rates will be higher than smaller less congested towns.
 Auto insurance providers do not figure their rates the same way so you will receive different rates for the same driver.